abhaynayar/obsidian/labs/websec.md

 - For each source (like ```location```) find cases in JS code where it is referenced.
 - Find it in the developer tools ```Ctrl-Shift-F``` and add a breakpoint to see how the value is used.

+### Exploiting DOM XSS with different sources and sinks

 #### Lab: DOM XSS in document.write sink using source location.search

 The sink and source are in embedded javascript within the search page.